-The Camaro's cloth top is fully power-operated and can be raised or lowered in roughly 20 seconds.
-It takes up about a quarter of the trunk, although there's still 7.5 cubic feet of room left over.
+The Camaro's cloth top is fully power-operated and can be raised or lowered at speeds of up to 30 miles per hour.
+When down, it takes up about a quarter of the trunk, although there's still 7.3 cubic feet of room left over.

 The only similarly priced, V8-powered open-air alternative to the Camaro SS is the Ford Mustang GT Convertible.
 The athletic Nissan 370Z Roadster is another worthy rival, while the Audi TT Roadster is a stylish but less powerful option.